Table of Contents

 "What happens to an API response that contains more than 30 items?"

-From a user experience point of view, too many items will give the users a hard time to scan through, this is why the dropdown of a dynamic field will only display first 30 items.
-It is best to provide search capability at API level if there are more than 30 items."
+From a user experience point of view, too many items will give the users a hard time scanning through, which is why the dropdown of a dynamic field will only display the first 30 items.
+It is best to provide search capability at an API level if there are more than 30 items."

-"What if one of item has name more than 100 chars?"
+"What if one item has a name more than 100 chars long?"

-Dropdown of the dynamic field is limited to display 100 chars only.
+The dropdown of a dynamic field is limited to displaying 100 characters only.
 Extra characters will be chopped off upon form submission.

-"What if one of item's identifier has more than 50 chars?"
+"What if one of the item's identifiers has more than 50 chars?"

-Similar as name, on form submission, extra characters will be chopped off.
+Similar to an item's name, on form submission, any extra characters will be chopped off.

 "What if the identifier is essential and it is more than 50 chars?
 What can we do about it?"

-You can hash those identifiers into a fixed length, then store it inside a key value pair data table.
+You can hash those identifiers into a fixed length, then store them inside a key-value pair data table.

-"What if dynamic field is required, but the given API is broken or throws an error?"
+"What if a dynamic field is required, but the given API is broken or throws an error?"

 "Adding previous field identifier to dynamic field seems complicated - are there any improvements planned?"

-Yes, we are planning to improve UI/UX to support that, once implemented, you no longer have to specify identifier inside the API URL, until it's implemented, parameter key is an alternative way to achieve it ahead of admin portal improvements.
+Yes, we are planning to improve UI/UX to support that.
+Once implemented, you no longer have to specify an identifier inside the API URL.
+Until it's implemented, parameter key is an alternative way to achieve it ahead of Admin Portal improvements.

-"I can't find the request type in the Portal."
+"I can't find the service type in the Portal."

-Make sure the request type is enabled and the contact you are impersonating has access to it.
+Make sure the service type is enabled and the contact you are impersonating has access to it.

 "In the Portal, the dynamic field returns 'No results' or 'Something went wrong with this question'".

-This could one of many possible reasons.
+This could be for one of many possible reasons.
 If you are familiar with your browser's dev tools, it is easy to check if your endpoint was successfully called and diagnose the issue.
-In the image below, the error is because the endpoint is not available (either off or doesn't exist anymore)
+You can read more here.

 If you are not familiar with dev tools, you could check the following:

-"The property name within responded JSON payload, is it case sensitive?"
+"Is the property name within the JSON payload case sensitive?"

 Yes, it is case sensitive.

-"What happen to items or properties that has exceeded limit?"
+"What happens to items or properties that have exceeded a limit?"

-Our client portal will truncate any additional chars or items.
+Our client portal will truncate any additional characters or items.

-"Why do we need dynamic content rather than put iframe inside field's description?"
+"Why do we need dynamic content rather than put an iframe inside of a field's description?"

-iframe inside Markdown is an insecure content.
-We have recently disallowed any raw HTML to be rendered inside markdown.
-Even though you can claim your code and your responsibility, but when things go wrong, you will definitely fall back to us.
+iframe inside Markdown is insecure content.
+We have recently disallowed any raw HTML from being rendered inside markdown.

-"Will dynamic content able to refresh based on the answer from other field?"
+"Will dynamic content be able to refresh based on the answer from another field?"

-No, not at moment.
-For now, you can put field ID within your API URL's query parameter, we will pass the value to your API at the time of rendering.
-Thus, content based on previous section is the way to go.
+No, not at the moment.
+For now, you can put a field ID within your API URL's query parameters.
+We will pass the value to your API at the time of rendering.
+Thus, content based on a previous section is the way to go.

-"How do we add field ID from previous section to the statement content API query?"
+"How do we add a field ID from a previous section to the statement content API query?"

-Depends on your API URL, whether it already contains query parameter or not.
+Depends on your API URL, whether it already contains a query parameter or not.
 I will give two examples below.
-The field ID we will use field_id_one and field_id_two as an example.
-Purple part is your API URL, where pink suffix is the additional query parameter we have added.
+The field ID we will use is field_id_one and field_id_two as an example.
+The purple part in the examples below is your API URL, where pink is a suffix for the additional query parameter we have added.

 https://your.api.domain/path?field_id_one&field_id_two